keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 Remember that Jaeger and Grafana weren't installed during the first deployment so expect the dashboards to look a little empty.

-## Deploy v0.0.2 and populate Grafana
+## Step 13: Deploy v0.0.2 and populate Grafana

 By triggering a new deployment, Keptn will track this deployment and the Grafana dashboards will actually have data.